ameeassad/EV-EdgeNet/Blogpost/Blogpost.md

   actually been used as the authors don't provide a detailed description.
 - Related to this, we did not manage to get Google Colab to work with the given credits.

+### Value of new test labels

+As we mentioned before, generating new labels for the testset required merging some predicted labels from the pretrained model.
+This was easier said than done however: a bit of investigating showed that some 30-ish classes are defined for segmentation tasks for driving scenery.
+Most applications, including the pretrained model, seem to use only 19 of those, but often disregard documenting which classes exactly.
+EV-SegNet then was trained on only 6 classes, but at least mentions - albeit in passing - the categories (and their subclasses) that were merged into their 6.
+The challenge was now to identify the 19 classes used by the pretrained model.
+After a search on the internet, an Xception-based application was found, using 19 classes and miraculously specifying their counterparts in the extensive 30 classes.
+Validating whether these 19 were in fact the ones used for the pretrained model was achieved by visual inspection of the generated segmentations.
+The newly generated and merged 6-class-labels are thus responsible estimates at best.

+Also, since we did not have the time to generate new ground truth labels for the entire 15.000-ish training samples (due to our computational limits mentioned above), we only labeled the testset.
+Of course that means that there is a risk of a high disconnect between what the model is trained for and what it is tested on.
+At most, we can consider the performance on the new test labels as a measure of how robust the method is.

 ## References

 [^1]: Iñigo Alonso and Ana C. Murillo. _Ev-segnet: Semantic segmentation for event-based